Fall 2025 Project 11: Mobility Scooter

 Our team’s choice for overall concept design is split into three sections.

-For our second section, we decided to do some slight modifications to an already existing part for the scooter.
+For our second section, we decided to do some slight modifications to an already existing part of the scooter.
 There is a canopy that covers the mobility scooter whenever it is resting on its lift, in order to prevent weather damage.
 In order to combat the struggle of removing and replacing this cover, we decided to implement a drawstring where the current elastic is and create a folded seam which will attach to a beam on the lift, in order to guide the canopy on and off the lift.

 For our final section, we plan on adapting an electrical relay system in order to efficiently charge the mobility scooter while it is attached to the vehicle.
 In order to prevent the car battery from dying, there will be a relay implemented to prevent any power flow while the car is not running.
 We will wire the charger from the car’s battery in its on state to the scooter, in order to make sure it is charged whenever the scooter needs to be in use (i.e. public outing).